-How to Count the Frequency of Text in Excel!
+How to Count Frequency of Text in Excel (Using VBA)!

-Have you ever wondered how to count the frequency, i.e the number of times a specific text appears, in a range in Excel?
+Have you ever wondered how to count the frequency of text in Excel, i.e the number of times a specific text appears in a range?
 We have already seen how to use the different COUNTING functions in a previous tutorial.
 We have also seen how to use Worksheet functions in VBA code in a previous tutorial.

 We are now going to see how to use the COUNTIF Function, in VBA in order to retrieve the frequency of specific text.
 We are also going to allow user input through the use of an input box.